CS6440: Introduction to Health Informatics — Spring 2019

 There is no curve.
 Assignments and projects that are not submitted at all will be calculated as a 0.

-- FHIR Advanced Read Activity (worth 3points) with a score of 50% would be converted into 1.5pts towards the individual assignment grade (worth a total of 35pts).
+- FHIR Advanced Read Activity (worth 3points) with a score of 50% would be converted into 1.5pts towards the individual assignment grade (worth a total of 30pts).

-- FHIR Advanced Add Activity (worth 4points) with a score of 100% would be converted into 4pts towards the individual assignment grade (worth a total of 35pts).
+- FHIR Advanced Delete Activity (worth 2points) with a score of 100% would be converted into 2pts towards the individual assignment grade (worth a total of 30pts).

 Team Project (35pts)

 There is only one project in this course: a team project, worth 35 points or 35% of your overall grade.
-For team project, you will select a healthcare technology problem, by your own research or by an external mentor.
+For the team project, you will select a healthcare technology problem, by a mentor or by your own research.
 At the conclusion, you will deliver a final project, graded out of 100 points, as a team that contains your final application solution.
+The application will be open sourced.

 The Team Project is comprised of 7 deliverables and a team evaluation.
 Each of the deliverables vary in weight (see the Team Project page for more details).
 The deliverables are manually graded, with outcomes between 0-100%.
 The deliverable grades are based on the requirements, which also serves as the rubric.
 These outcomes are then converted to points.